 In 1521 Gustav Vasa escaped the Danish king.
 He stopped in Sälen and turned back to Mora in order to lead an uprising against the occupying power.
 Gustav eventually became king and four hundred years later the first skiers race the same trail to honor his memory.
-Vasaloppet today is the world’s oldest, largest and longest cross-country ski race.
+Vasaloppet today is the world’s largest cross-country ski race.
 However, the Vasaloppet Arena is so much more than just the Vasaloppet on skis.
 Here, all who wish can hike, run, bike or ski from Sälen to Mora.
-The 90 kilometer path follows the race’s course and there are plenty of rest areas and overnight accommodations along the way.
+The 90 kilometres path follows the race’s course and there are plenty of rest areas and overnight accommodations along the way.

 Enjoy the nature reserve’s wildlife and scenery.
 Stop and visit the various villages and picturesque chalets along the way.
 Experience all the famous sites and checkpoints of the Vasaloppet.
 Feel the history when you pass Tennådalsvägen where Gastav Vasa spent the night when he fled from Norway.
-Stop at the stream flowing past Prästskogskojan (Priest’s Forest Hut), two kilometers from Hökberg, where it is said that two Danish soldiers were slain as they pursued Gustav on his way back to Mora.
+Stop at the stream flowing past Prästskogskojan (Priest’s Forest Hut), two kilometres from Hökberg, where it is said that two Danish soldiers were slain as they pursued Gustav on his way back to Mora.

 A Unique Nature Reserve